tlouarn/tlouarn.github.io/_posts/2021-06-05-public-private-keys.md

 This way, anyone intercepting the box at any time would be unable to open it.

-# Euler's Totient Function
+# Brush up on prime numbers

-Let's make a little detour by the number theory.
+Let's make a little detour by the number theory and remind ourselves basic definition around prime numbers.

-A **prime** number is an integer greater than 1 that cannot be exactly divided by any whole number other than itself and 1.
-The first prime numbers are 2, 3, 5, 7, 11 etc.
+* A **prime** number is a natural integer greater than 1 that is not the product of two smaller natural numbers.
+A prime number can only be divided by itself and 1.
+A number that is not a prime number is called a **composite** number.
+There are many more composite numbers than prime numbers.
+The numbers 2, 3, 5, 7 etc. are prime numbers; the numbers 4, 6, 8, 9, 10 etc. are composite numbers.

-A **semiprime** number is the product of exactly two prime numbers, which may or may not be the same.
-* 15 is a semiprime (product of 3 * 5)
-* 49 is a semiprime number (product of 7 x 7)
-* 8 is not a semiprime number (product of 4 x 2 and 4 is not prime)
+* A **semiprime** number is the product of exactly two prime numbers.
+For instance, 15 is a semiprime number since it is the product of 3 and 5.
+49 is also a semiprime number (product of 7 and 7).
+But 8 is not a semiprime number (product of 2 and 4 and 4 is not prime).

-Two numbers are **coprime** if they have no other common factor than 1.
-They don't need to be prime numbers themselves.
+* Two numbers are **coprime** if they have no other common factor than 1.
+In other words, their **GCD** (Greatest Common Divisor) is 1.
+These two numbers do **not** need to be prime numbers themselves.
 For instance: 3 and 10 are coprime (3 is prime and there is no integer i such that 3 * i = 10).
 But 5 and 20 are not coprime since 5 * 4 = 20.

-Consider a 12-hour clock.
-Both 3AM and 3PM have the same position.
-We say that 15 is congruent to 3 modulo 12, meaning that:
+# Modulus and congruence

+Imagine a clock that shows the hours 1 to 12.
+If it's 10 o'clock now and you add 5 hours, what time will it be?
+10 + 5 = 15 but the clock only goes to 12, after which it "wraps around" to 3.
+We say that **3 and 15 are congruent modulo 12**.
+It means that:
-* both 15 mod 12 and 3 mod 12 yield the same result (3) -> they have the same remainders when divided by 12
+* both `15 mod 12` and `3 mod 12` yield the same result (`3`)they have the same remainders when divided by 12
 * 12 is a divisor of their difference (15 - 3 = 12, which is a multiple of 12)

-15 and 3 are not equal in standard arithmetic but fall in the same group in modular arithmetic -> they are equivalent within a modular system.
+In other words, although 15 and 3 are not equal in standard arithmetic, they kind of fall in the same group in **modular arithmetic**: they are equivalent within a modular system.

+Formally, we write `a` is congruent to `v` mod `p` as follows:

+\\[ a \equiv b (mod p) \\]

+# Fermat's Little Theorem

 Fermat's **little theorem** states that if p is a prime number, then for any integer a, the number a ** p - a is a multiple of p.
 In modular arithmetic this is written as: